mangpo/floem/compiler/README_new.md

 #### Outputs

-An element send outputs by calling its output ports `e.g. output{ out(id); }`.
+An element sends outputs by calling its output ports `e.g. output{ out(id); }`.
 The output ports can only be called within the output block `output { ... }` or `output switch { ... }`.
 An element must fire: (i) all its output ports, (ii) one of its output ports, or (iii) zero or one of its output ports.
 With an exception of a *looping* element, which can fire its only one output port many times outside the output block.

 ##### (i) Fire all output ports